Artist in Residence

-Eyes on Main Street has become in four years a sought after festival, popular among global photographers including William Klein, Renée Byer, Eugene Richards, Mary Ellen Mark, Raymond Depardon, Anush Babajanyan, Andrew Moore, Rebecca Norris-Webb, Gaël Turine and Oh Soon-Hwa, who have participated in the main exhibition.
+Eyes on Main Street has become in five years a sought after festival, popular among global photographers including William Klein, Renée C. Byer, Eugene Richards, Mary Ellen Mark, Raymond Depardon, Anush Babajanyan, Andrew Moore, Rebecca Norris-Webb, Gaël Turine, Soon-Hwa Oh and Bieke Depoorter who have participated in the main exhibition.

-Eyes on Main Street has launched in 2017 a residency program, the first residence of our second year starts on July 1, 2018, with the goal of building several strong photographic portfolios around our community.
+Eyes on Main Street has launched in 2017 a residency program with the goal of building several strong photographic portfolios around our community.
 Although all photographers can apply, a strong sense of street photography is required.
-The Festival chose 12 new photographers for a period of one month per residency -this program isopen to both domestic and international photographers.
+The Festival will choose 12 new photographers for a period of one month per residency -this program is open to both domestic and international photographers.

 The resident artists will live on Nash Street in Historic Downtown Wilson for one month.
 The Festival will offer comfortable lodging in a small private apartment consisting of a workspace, a kitchen, a bathroom and one bedroom with a one-time stipend of $500 to cover some travel and related costs.
-Utility bills will be paid for by the Festival and a Mac computer with all the needed programs + iCloud will be available to the photographer.
+Utility bills will be paid for by the Festival and a Mac computer with all the needed programs is available to the photographer.